 Making Canada’s Favourite a UK Phenomenon

 We harnessed the incredible levels of brand love towards Tim Hortons felt by the Canadian expat population in the UK.
-Launching on social with the question “Are You the Biggest Tim Hortons Fan?” we urged expats and Tim Hortons fanatics here to help us educate new consumers and proclaim their Tim Hortons devotion.
-We build a conversation that newcomers and devotees alike couldn’t get enough of.
+Launching the Tim Hortons Social Media community with the question “Are You the Biggest Tim Hortons Fan?” we urged expats and Tim Hortons fanatics here to help us educate new consumers and proclaim their Tim Hortons devotion.
+We built a conversation that newcomers and devotees alike couldn’t get enough of.

 new community members gained in the first two months

 One of the world’s biggest coffee chains, Tim Hortons is a Canadian icon.
 Go to Canada and you’ll find Tims on every corner, and the chain is very much part of the social fabric of the nation.
 Almost as much as maple syrup, ice hockey, and politeness.
 Almost.

 Named after its founder, a professional ice hockey player, Tim Hortons is a coffee juggernaut.
 Canadians are some of the most prolific coffee-drinkers on the planet, and Tims is right at the heart of this obsession.
 Nearly eight out of 10 cups of coffee sold across Canada are served at Tim Hortons Restaurants, and more than 5.3 million Canadians – approximately 15 per cent of the population – visit the café daily.
 With their sights set on global domination, Tim Hortons looked to branch out in the UK as its first European venture, and it was our job to deliver them a Tim Hortons Social Media community as loyal and highly engaged as their Canadian fanbase.